 One of the most common things you can do with a Node is use it to print the file name that the node represents.
+Keep in mind, though, that because the object returned by a builder call is a list of Nodes, you must use Python subscripts to fetch individual Nodes from the list.
 For example, the following SConstruct file: